WVam/toolscript-docs/LoadCharacter.md

 # LoadCharacter (LC)
 ---
 ### Description
-Prepares a character spot/position on the screen and sets a character initially.
+Prepares a character position on the screen and optionally sets a character in that position.

 ### Parameters